emanino/plain_c_nn_benchmark/README.md

 3. **./includes/musl_math** contains the MUSL mathematical library (except for complex number functions) in plain C. This has been extracted from the MUSL implementation of the C standard library.

+4. **./models** contains the reference Keras and ONNX models for the networks in **/hopfield_nets** and **/poly_approx**.
+These models are not part of the main benchmarks.

-4. **./networks** contains the neural network code in plain C. All networks in  **/hopfield_nets** and **/poly_approx** depend on the keras2c layer described above.
+5. **./networks** contains the neural network code in plain C. All networks in  **/hopfield_nets** and **/poly_approx** depend on the keras2c layer described above.
 In contrast, all networks in **/reach_prob_density** and **/reinforcement_learning** have been converted with the onnx2c tool, which requires no dependencies.

-5. **./properties** contains the safety properties.
+6. **./properties** contains the safety properties.
 Each property is specified as a main() C function with a precondition, a call to the neural network (or mathematical function) and a postcondition.
 The precondition and postcondition are expressed in ESBMC format.
 Each filename contains the expected result of the verification process: unsafe means that there exists at least one input to the neural network (or mathematical function) that lies in the precondition region but violates the postcondition.

 ## Producing the benchmarks